helrond/clbsj.org/_posts/2022-03-15-tributes-to-norman-gottwald.md

 ### Other Audio-Video Archives:
 - July 11, 2011 — The Mid-Coast Forum on Foreign Relations: Ancient Israel's Anti-Imperialist Origins: Analogies for Today? [www.midcoastforum.org/speakers/norman-k-gottwald](https://www.midcoastforum.org/speakers/norman-k-gottwald)
+- November 10, 2011 - Harrod Lecture at Vanderbilt University: "The Bible as Nurturer of Passive and Active Worldviews" [https://youtu.be/b2fqiYXtUbw?si=1HbsSERd6hAXVHd4](https://youtu.be/b2fqiYXtUbw?si=1HbsSERd6hAXVHd4)

+_Do you have additional A/V archives of Dr. Gottwald's public education efforts?
+CLBSJ would be grateful to receive them.
+Please email info@clbsj.org_